 “They told me what was offered so I could pick what was needed.
 That’s how I got started with Lisa, she can do virtually anything,” Jim said.

-Below, Jim shares more about how Lisa, one of Family Eldercare’s Care Attendants, has impacted his life in just seven months with companionship, light cleaning, organization and money management services.
+Below, Jim shares more about how Lisa, one of Family Eldercare’s Care Attendants, has impacted his life in just seven months with companionship, light cleaning, organization and Financial and Housing Stability services.

 “Lisa does a number of different things.
 My business filing system had gotten badly into disarray, and we worked together on that, getting things in order.
 Where I fell short, I wasn’t doing the planning and budgeting.
 [With Lisa’s help], I got back where I could operate on a budget and track it.
 She has made a quantum leap forward as far as my tax and business organization is concerned… and she has been very good at keeping my bachelor housekeeping under control.
 Having trust and confidence in the person who is helping you is critical.
 You have to work with a person with whom you can share.
 I feel very fortunate to have met Lisa and I feel we have become friends as well.
 And she is not only good at what she does, but she has a great positive attitude, very up-beat.
 Family Eldercare, in a multitude of ways, has made a very positive impact in helping me work and live more efficiently, freeing up time for the enjoyable things in life.”